 EMP/HEMP filters are designed to comply with the following performance and safety compliance standards (Military and Commercial):

-EMIS has a strong presence in solutions for HEMP (High altitude Electromagnetic Pulse).
-Customer specific solutions are also delivered on request, apart from filters and shielding solutions from the product catalog.
-High reliability, MIL- grade solutions not only provide one of the smallest footprints available in the market, but also the added flexibility of widely ranging interconnect options for ease of integration into existing systems.
-Comprehensive Testing and consultancy services can also be availed to meet various industry and military standards.
+EMISINDIA has a strong presence in solutions for HEMP (High altitude Electromagnetic Pulse).
+Customer specific solutions are also delivered on request, apart from filters and shielding solutions from the EMIS product catalog .
+High reliability, MIL- grade EMI Filters solutions not only provide one of the smallest footprints available in the market, but also the added flexibility of widely ranging interconnect options for ease of integration into existing systems.
+Comprehensive EMC/EMI Testing and EMI Consultancy services can also be availed to meet various industry and military standards.